EnriqueSPR/Enrique_portfolio/README.md

 * Exploratory Data Analyses shed light into the most important parameters driving house prices in Spain.These parameters were chosen in the model building process.

-* Optimized Linear, Decission Tree, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Decission Tree, and Random Forest Regressors using GridsearchCV to reach the best model (**0.89 for RFR**).

 * Built a client facing API using flask.